praveenhhugar/praveenhhugar/README.md

 # 💫 About Me:
-Student !<br>SDMCET Dharwad 580002, Karnataka
+🎓 Student at SDMCET, Dharwad
+💻 Learning C & C++
+🎨 Interested in editing and design
+🚀 Exploring software development

 ## 🌐 Socials: